TristanBrismontier/Keyboard/README.md

 Motivated by the ["Built my first mechanical keyboard"](https://imgur.com/a/EiVBx/#7ZjUYyg) by [Jack Humbert](https://github.com/jackhumbert), I decided to build my own Keyboard.

 Some constraints I took into account when designing it:
--Matrix Architecture (straight vertical key columns) -Limited keys number
+- Matrix Architecture (straight vertical key columns)
+- Limited keys number
--The return key on the middle of the keyboard
+- The return key on the middle of the keyboard

 Layout
 ========